muhammad-fiaz/env.zig/docs/index.md

     details: Load and parse .env files into type-safe key-value pairs with support for comments, quotes, and empty values.
   - title: Read Values
     details: Type-safe accessors for strings, booleans, integers, floats, enums, and lists with automatic parsing.
-  - title: Write & Update
+  - title: Write and Update
     details: Add new key-value pairs, update existing values, and overwrite entries with type-safe setters.
   - title: Delete Entries
     details: Remove individual keys or clear all entries while preserving memory safety.